smivanov87/Gap_Filling_in_Solar_Wind_Time_Series/README.md

 This project is distributed under the MIT License.
 See LICENSE for details.

 ## Contact
-For questions regarding the code or the methodology, please use the GitHub repository issue tracker or contact the corresponding author of the associated publication.
+For questions regarding the code or methodology, please contact the author.